eoeair/loaderx/README.md

 # loaderx
-A Minimal Data Loader for Flax
+A compact and high-performance single-machine data loader designed for JAX/Flax.

 ## Why Create loaderx?

-While Flax supports multiple data-loading backends—including PyTorch, TensorFlow, Grain, and jax_dataloader—each comes with notable drawbacks:
+While JAX/Flax supports multiple data-loading backends—including PyTorch, TensorFlow, Grain, and jax_dataloader—each comes with notable drawbacks:

 1. Installing large frameworks like PyTorch or TensorFlow *just* for data loading is often undesirable.
 2. Grain provides a clean API, but its real-world performance can be suboptimal.